ctrf-io/ctrf/docs/contributing/contributing.md

 ---
 sidebar_position: 1
+title: Contributing
+description: Contributing to CTRF
 ---

 We welcome contributions from the community!
-Here's how you can get involved with CTRF:

 ## Contributing to the Schema